After 40, capability doesn’t disappear all at once. It erodes quietly when movement becomes optional.

 After 40, that difference matters.

-Recruit isn’t a workout program.
+Recruit isn’t a getting started rucking program.
 It’s a reset.

 It’s the entry point to the Semper Ruck System, designed to rebuild movement, load tolerance, and discipline before anything gets harder.
 No hype.
-No shortcuts.
-No expectations that your body should behave like it’s 25.
+No shortcuts and No expectations that your body should behave like it’s 25.

 The Recruit Training is a structured, four-phase progression that teaches you how to move under load again the right way.
 You learn how to walk with intent, carry weight correctly, manage recovery, and rebuild consistency without breaking yourself.